kanujgit/android-interview-questions/README.md

 #### Dialogs and Toasts

-* **What is `Dialog` in Android?** - [Learn from here](https://developer.android.com/guide/topics/ui/dialogs)
- - A dialog is a small window that prompts the user to make a decision or enter additional information.
+* **What is `Dialog` in Android?** - [Learn from here](https://developer.android.com/guide/topics/ui/dialogs) A dialog is a small window that prompts the user to make a decision or enter additional information.

 * **What is `Toast` in Android?** - [Learn from here](https://developer.android.com/guide/topics/ui/notifiers/toasts)

 * **What the difference between `Dialog` and `Dialog Fragment`?** - [Learn from here](https://stackoverflow.com/questions/7977392/android-dialogfragment-vs-dialog)

   - Using DialogFragment to manage the dialog ensures that it correctly handles lifecycle events such as when the user presses the Back button or rotates the screen.
 The DialogFragment class also allows you to reuse the dialog's UI as an embeddable component in a larger UI, just like a traditional Fragment (such as when you want the dialog UI to appear differently on large and small screens)
  -

 #### Intents and Broadcasting

 * **What is `Intent`?** - [Learn from here](https://blog.mindorks.com/what-are-intents-in-android)
+    - The intent is a messaging object, you can use to request an action from another app component.

 * **What is an Implicit `Intent`?** - [Learn from here](https://blog.mindorks.com/what-are-intents-in-android)
+	- Here, you don’t need to specify the fully-qualified address.
+All you need to do is just specify the action that is to be performed by an Intent.
+By using the Implicit Intents you can communicate between various applications present in the mobile device.
+	Ex.
+Access location, Launch map, start the third part app by using intent

 * **What is an Explicit `Intent`?** - [Learn from here](https://blog.mindorks.com/what-are-intents-in-android)
+	- If you want communication between the components of your application only then you can use the Explicit Intents.
+Explicit Intents are used to communicate with a particular component of the same application
+	Ex: Start activity, start service, start broadcast

 * **What is a `BroadcastReceiver`?** - [Learn from here](https://developer.android.com/guide/components/broadcasts)
+    - Android apps can send or receive broadcast messages from the Android system and other Android apps, similar to the publish-subscribe design pattern

 * **What is a `LocalBroadcastManager`?** - [Learn from here](https://blog.mindorks.com/using-localbroadcastmanager-in-android)
+    - If you want some kind of broadcasting in your application then you should use the concept of LocalBroadcastManager and we should avoid using the Global Broadcast because for using Global Broadcast you have to ensure that there are no security holes that can leak your data to other applications

 * **What is the function of an `IntentFilter`?** - [Learn from here](https://developer.android.com/reference/android/content/IntentFilter)